-Our study programmes are normally for 16-25 year olds who are leaving special school or enhanced mainstream school.
-We deliver learning across our specialist settings in Harrogate and Bradford to enable every student to progress into a fulfilling adult life.
-Our courses include:
+Our study programmes are normally for 16-25 year olds who are school leavers usually from special school or enhanced mainstream school.
+We deliver learning across our distinct and specialist settings in Harrogate and Bradford to enable every student to progress into a fulfilling adult life.

 Our study programmes

-For school and college leavers who, with support, would be ready to take part in the world of work.
+For young adults who, with support, would be ready to take part in the world of work.

 For young people who would like to develop their social awareness, communication and skills for life and work.

 All students will work towards an appropriate level of English, communication, maths and employability skills as part of their programme.
 This can include relevant qualifications such as Functional Skills, Employability units or sector -specific certificates such as Food Hygiene.

 Health, care and wellbeing

 Learning about personal safety and appropriate relationships is embedded throughout our curriculum.
 We will promote your health and wellbeing through a range of curriculum topics and therapy-led sessions including relaxation.

 In your first half term at college, we will help you prepare for learning by carrying out a thorough baseline assessment.
 We expect you to meet your in-year education, health and care goals so we will regularly monitor your progress through team meetings, formal reviews and tutorials.